KY7437/S25Project/README.md

 2025 group 1 project repository

 # Lesson Goal
-Students learn new words, phrases, and grammars.
+1. Students learn new words, phrases, and grammars.
-Student can understand the passage.
+2. Student can understand the passage.

+# Lesson Procedure
+Middle School Freshmen

 # The Midnight Library